 Drinking Water Equivalent Level: Protective level of exposure related to potentially non-carcinogenic effects of chemicals that are also known to cause cancer.

 Drive Point Profiler: An exposed groundwater DP system used to collect multiple depth-discrete groundwater samples.
-Ports in the tip of the probe connect to an internal stainless steel or teflon tube that extends to the surface.
+Ports in the tip of the probe connected to an internal stainless steel or Teflon tube that extends to the surface.
 Samples are collected via suction or airlift methods.
 Deionized water is pumped down through the ports to prevent plugging while driving the tool to the next sampling depth.

 Drop-off: Recyclable materials collection method in which individuals bring them to a designated collection site.

-Dry Bulb Temperature: A measure of the sensible temperature of air.
+Dry Bulb Temperature: A measure of the sensible temperature of the air.

 Dry Hole: A drilled well that does not yield gas and/or oil quantities or condition to support commercial production; also applied to gas that has been produced and from which liquid components have been removed.